GnarGnarHead/EscapeTheTerminal/README.md

 A retro cybertext adventure inspired by Philip K. Dick and William Gibson.

 This project is a minimalist terminal game.
 For the long-term vision, see [VISIONDOCUMENT.md](VISIONDOCUMENT.md).
+At a glance the game aims to mix **narrative computing** with familiar shell commands to create a surreal hacking experience.
+Directories act as rooms, `ls` and `cd` drive exploration, and commands like `use` or `glitch` advance the story in unexpected ways.

 ## Setup
 1. Install Python 3.